Right Column

 (a) Appropriate supervision of an occupational therapy assistant includes, at a minimum:

 (3) The supervising occupational therapist shall be readily available in person or by telecommunication to the occupational therapy assistant at all times while the occupational therapy assistant is providing occupational therapy services.
-The supervising occupational therapist shall provide periodic on-site supervision and observation of the assigned client care rendered by the occupational therapy assistant.

 (b) The supervising occupational therapist shall at all times be responsible for all occupational therapy services provided by an occupational therapy assistant, a limited permit holder, a student or an aide.
 The supervising occupational therapist has continuing responsibility to follow the progress of each client, provide direct care to the client, and assure that the occupational therapy assistant, limited permit holder, student or aide do not function autonomously.